Northern Ireland and the European Union

 Northern Ireland & the EU

-For Northern Ireland, the next date of importance was 1979 in the first Direct elections to the European Parliament, which returned Ian Paisley, John Hume and John Taylor as Northern Ireland’s first three elected MEPs to Strasbourg and Brussels.
+In terms of the history of NI and the EU, the next date of importance following entry into the EEC, was 1979 in the first Direct elections to the European Parliament, which returned Ian Paisley, John Hume and John Taylor as Northern Ireland’s first three elected MEPs to Strasbourg and Brussels.

 While still on the backburner for most people in Northern Ireland, the EU was affecting the farming and fishing sectors in particular.